niklasramo/eventti/README.md

 <script src="eventti.umd.js"></script>
 ```

+You can access the emitters via `window.eventti` global variable in browser context.

 <h2><a id="usage" href="#usage" aria-hidden="true">#</a> Usage</h2>

 Eventti can be used just like most other event emitters, nothing new here really.